 Much like the prenuptial agreement, the purpose of a Florida postnuptial agreement, or “postnup,” is to create predictability and provide protection for each spouse’s individual and joint assets in case the marriage ends in divorce or due to a death.
 A postnuptial agreement is made during the marriage.
-The Kramer Law Firm can help you by drafting, reviewing and modifying postnuptial contracts, as well as guiding you through the decisions that need to be made.
+The New Future Divorce & Family Law Firm can help you by drafting, reviewing and modifying postnuptial contracts, as well as guiding you through the decisions that need to be made.

 It is often mistaken that by signing a postnup, the couple anticipates that the marriage will end in divorce.
 It is true that a postnuptial contract can be viewed as a financial game plan, created in tranquil times, for an eventual divorce settlement.
 Yet the opposite is also true.
 Many marriages – which simply need financial clarification and focus – have been improved because of them.